 Places For Water Fun in and Around New Orleans

-Splash Pad at Lafreniere :: Geared to ages 10 and under, this Splash Pad is a great place to spend some time running around and staying cool.
+Splash Pad at Lafreniere :: Geared to ages 10 and under, this Splash Pad just outside of New Orleans is a great place to spend some time running around and staying cool.
 Complete with 13 water features, there is a lot of splashing to be done!
 The park is open Noon to 7:00pm.
 Admission is $5 for a 90 minute session, although to be quite honest, no employee has ever told me that my time was up or asked me to leave.
 I love this park specifically for the toddler set.
 It is just the right size so that you can see the whole thing and it is gated!
 Tip: No change is provided.
 Bring the exact amount for admission.
 The Plum Street Snowball stand is awesome to visit after you play!

-The Cool Zoo :: Further enforcing the fact that the Audubon Zoo is one of the greatest zoos around is the fact that there is a splash park within the zoo called “The Cool Zoo!”
-Put on your suits and head over for water slides, water cannons, and all kinds of cool fun!
+The Cool Zoo :: Further enforcing the fact that the Audubon Zoo in uptown New Orleans is one of the greatest zoos around is the fact that there is a splash park within the zoo called “The Cool Zoo!”
+Put on your suits and head over for water slides, water cannons and all kinds of cool fun!
 There is an additional admission price to the cost of the zoo itself, but in the heat of the summer it is very worth it.
 The Cool Zoo is a great place for kids of all ages.
-I even enjoyed my day there last summer when Weston was about 8 months old.
+I even enjoyed my day there last summer when my son was about 8 months old.
 Although we didn’t take part in too many of the activities, we ate lunch under a shade tree and splashed in a smaller area with some low key water shooting out of the ground.
 I have heard that the Cool Zoo can be kind of crowded!
 If you plan on spending the entire day there it might even be worth renting a cabana with another family for a special treat.

 NORDC Pools :: Did you all know that the City of New Orleans has local pools that are free and accessible to the public?
 It’s true!
 They also offer a whole host of swim lessons geared to different ages and abilities for FREE!
 Perhaps the most visible of these pools is the one in front of Audubon Zoo, but you can check the list to find the pool closest to you.
 Make sure you check to verify the hours the pools are open before heading out and please note that if the pool is filled to capacity, additional swimmers may not be allowed.